jlan84/knn-assignment/individual.md

 1. Implement the function `euclidean_distance` which computes the euclidean distance between two numpy arrays.
 Euclidean distance only works for continuous features.

-2. Implement the class `KNearestNeighbors` in the file `KNearestNeighbors.py`.
+2. Implement the class `KNearestNeighbors`.
 We are going to write our code similar to how sklearn does.
 So you should be able to run your code like this:

     ```python
     knn = KNearestNeighbors(k=3, distance=euclidean_distance)